 Azure Active Directory Identity Protection is more than a monitoring and reporting tool.
 To protect your organization's identities, you can configure risk-based policies that automatically respond to detected issues when a specified risk level has been reached.
 These policies, in addition to other Conditional Access controls provided by Azure Active Directory and Enterprise Mobility + Security (EMS), can either automatically block or initiate adaptive remediation actions including password resets and multi-factor authentication enforcement.

 Detecting vulnerabilities and risky accounts:

 - Providing custom recommendations to improve overall security posture by highlighting vulnerabilities

 - Calculating user risk levels

-- Investigating risk events using relevant and contextual information
+- Investigating risk detections using relevant and contextual information

 - Providing basic workflows to track investigations